Biden cites economic gains, but voters see much more to do - NewsBreak

 Biden cites economic gains, but voters see much more to do

-Seven months before he faces a critical test from voters in the midterm election s, President Joe Biden is turning his focus to kitchen-table issues as he struggles to get credit for a recovering economy.
+WASHINGTON (AP) — Seven months before he faces a critical test from voters in the midterm elections, President Joe Biden is turning his focus to kitchen-table issues as he struggles to get credit for a recovering economy .

 Since Biden took office last year, job growth has been vigorous and steady — as he told the country Friday after the March jobs report showed the addition of 431,000 jobs and the unemployment rate falling to a low 3.6%.
 But those same remarks were also tempered by his recognition that food and gas prices are too high and inflation is at its worst level in a generation.